Ralph Cicerone

 Ralph John Cicerone (May 2, 1943 – November 5, 2016) was an American atmospheric scientist and administrator.
 From 1998 to 2005, he was the chancellor of the University of California, Irvine.
 From 2005 to 2016, he was the president of the National Academy of Sciences (NAS).
 He was a "renowned authority" on climate change and atmospheric chemistry, and issued an early warning about the grave potential risks of climate change.

 Early life and education

 Cicerone was born in New Castle, Pennsylvania, on May 2, 1943, to Salvatore and Louise (Palus) Cicerone.
 His father, an insurance salesman, was the son of Italian immigrants.

 Cicerone was the first in his family to attend college.
 He graduated from the Massachusetts Institute of Technology in 1965 with a Bachelor of Science degree in electrical engineering.
 He was captain of MIT's varsity baseball team.
-After college, he obtained masters and doctoral degrees from the University of Illinois.
+After college, he obtained a master's degree and doctorate from the University of Illinois.